11 Costly Yet Common Mistakes Companies Make with New Office Space

 - Test, label, and document it all for handoff.

-A great one will also configure and install the WiFi and network and be available after handoff to support it for some time.
+A great one will also configure and install the WiFi and network and support it for 3 months after move-in.

 #2 The lease gets signed without evaluating the internet service providers

 Here’s why this is a problem — internet service is not a utility, it does not have to be there for you and nobody has any obligation to tell you this.
 If it is there, it doesn’t have to be adequate for your business needs.

 While this shouldn’t be a dealbreaker, there’s no good reason to be in the dark on this when you sign for new space.